 We then reconstruct the tracks of charged particles using a software called Monicelli.
 Monicelli is a software package written in C++ and developed by the INFN group at the University of Milano-Bicocca in Italy.³ It allows users to precisely align the telescope and save alignments as geometry files, as well as reconstructing tracks by looking at the hits on the telescope planes and then fitting a track between the points.

 Further analysis is conducted in Chewie, a software package designed by the T-992 collaboration.
-Taking the output file from Monicelli, Chewie then calculates the efficiency of the DUTs and creates histograms of various parameters, including charge distribution and resolution.
-DUT efficiencies are calculated as follows.
+Taking the output file from Monicelli, Chewie then calculates the efficiency of the DUTs and creates histograms of various measurements, including efficiency, charge distribution and resolution.
+DUT efficiencies are calculated as follows:

-ε = recorded hits on plane / efficiency normalization [Make it look nice in LATEX]
+ε = recorded hits on plane efficiency normalization

 Chewie projects a track onto the DUT, and if it passes certain cuts, we add one to the efficiency normalization.
 If there is an actual hit on the DUT at that point, we add one to the recorded hits on plane.